wonderlic/mongo-task-scheduler/README.md

 ## Package Dependency Notice

-NOTE: This package requires MongoDB server 5+ and MongoDB nodejs driver 4+
+NOTE: This package is compatible with the MongoDB nodejs driver versions 4 through 6 and supports MongoDB server versions 5 through 7.

 ## Usage